openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 Running the validation benchmarks can be done manually, by instantiating the Kubernetes resources and waiting for the completion of the workload jobs.
-However, this would not scale well, when the number of benchmarks to run starts to get large.
+However, this would not scale well, when the number of benchmarks to run gets larger.

 To solve this problem, we used the [`MatrixBenchmarking`] framework, which allows specifying a list of workload configurations that should be benchmarked.
-See this configuration file for the settings we used in this work, and this directory for the code used for running and plotting the benchmark.
+See this configuration file for the settings used, and this directory for the code used for running and plotting the benchmark.

 [`MatrixBenchmarking`]: https://github.com/openshift-psap/matrix-benchmarking/tree/693be58f72c2f8f96fd3f77f6e6d08637b183c4e